-2.1 1.
-The Perceptron algorithm (from Part 1)
+2.1 The Perceptron algorithm

-Copy here from Part 1 the implementation of the training procedure for the Perceptron algorithm.
+You can copy here the implementation of the training and test procedures for the Perceptron algorithm in homework 1.

 The training algorithm runs for the specified number of epochs or until convergence, whichever happens first.
 The algorithm converged when it makes no mistake on the training examples.
 If the algorithm converged, display a message "Converged in <e> epochs!'.